-If you try this recipe, would you leave a star rating in the recipe card right below and/or a review in the comment section further down the page?
-And if you want more simple + delicious eats you can subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.
+If you've made this recipe, would you please leave a star rating and comment below on the recipe card?
+If you want more simple + delicious eats, please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.

-Pumpkin Protein Muffins
+Pumpkin Protein Muffins Recipe (Gluten-Free)

-- ¼ cup dairy free chocolate chips
+- ¼ cup chocolate chips

 - Preheat oven to 425 F.

 - Lightly spray muffin liners with coconut oil and place into muffin tray.

 - Combine dry ingredients and mix well.1 cup gluten-free flour, 1 tablespoon pumpkin spice, 1 teaspoon baking soda, ¼ teaspoon baking powder, ¼ teaspoon salt, ¼ cup vanilla vegan protein

 - Separately, mix together the pumpkin, coconut oil, maple syrup, Greek yogurt, vanilla extract, and eggs until well incorporated.1 cup pumpkin puree, ½ cup coconut oil, ½ cup maple syrup, 2 large eggs, 1 teaspoon vanilla extract, 6 oz.
 Greek yogurt

 - Stir in chocolate chips.¼ cup chocolate chips

 - In parts, add in dry ingredients until just moistened.